 The Turkish Poultry Meat Producers and Breeders Association (Besd-Bir) submitted dossiers to the Biosafety Board for the approval of a total of 40 traits (10 soybean, 16 corn, four canola and 10 cotton) for feed use in between 2015 and 2018.
 The Biosafety Board accepted the applications for review under the simplified procedure.
 Five events (3 corn and 2 soybeans) were approved on July 16, 2015 for feed use.
 Eight events (6 corn and 2 soybean) were approved on November 5, 2015.
 Four events (3 soybeans and 1 corn) were approved on August 2, 2017.
 Besd-Bir withdrew 10 cotton applications in February 2018.
-As of September 30, 2020, the remaining 13 traits are still undergoing assessment.
-In the meantime, trade has been negatively affected due to unapproved events.
+In the meantime, trade was negatively affected due to the unapproved events.